Unboxed-Software/solana-course/content/transfer-hook.md

 1. `extra_account_meta_list` - The PDA that will hold the extra account.
 2. `crumb_mint` - The mint account of the crumb token.
-3. `crumb_mint_ata` - The associated token account of the crumb token.
 4. `mint` - The mint account of the cookie NFT.
 5. `mint_authority` - The mint authority account of the crumb token.
 6. `payer` - The account that will pay for the creation of the ExtraAccountMetaList account.
 7. `token_program` - The token program account.
 8. `system_program` - The system program account.

-The code for the struct will goes as follows
+The code for the struct will goes as follows:

 ```rust
 #[derive(Accounts)]